Distributed nonparametric regression imputation for missing response problems with large-scale data: Simulation Study

-In the first scenario ($d=5$), it can be seen that the kernel based SGM estimators and KDI estimators have a much smaller bias compared to the complete-case estimator.
-The kernel based SGM estimators have large SD especially when the number of machines is large since only a small subset of the all data is used.
-In contrast, the KDI estimators have comparable performance as the oracle estimator.
-Bias and SD of the KDI estimators remain small even though the number of machines is large.
+In the first scenario ($d=5$), it can be seen that the kernel-based SGM estimators and KDI estimators have a much smaller bias compared to the complete-case estimator.
+The kernel-based SGM estimators have large SE especially when the number of machines is large since only a small subset of all data is used.
+In contrast, the KDI estimators have comparable performance as the oracle estimator when the number of machines is no more than $100$.
+The SE of the KDI estimators remains small even though the number of machines is large.
+The bias is a little large when $L=500$.

-In the second scenario ($d=15$), the SD of the kernel based SGM estimators and the KDI estimators is similar to those in the first scenario.
-The bias, however, is larger than in the first scenario especially when $m$ is large.
-Unlike the case of $d=5$, the KDI estimators have a smaller bias compared to the kernel based SGM estimators when $d=15$.
-The KDI estimators have comparable performance as the oracle estimator only when $m = 10$.
+In the second scenario ($d=15$), the SE of the kernel-based SGM estimators and the KDI estimators is similar to those in the first scenario.
+The bias, however, is larger than that in the first scenario especially when $L$ is large.
+Unlike the case of $d=5$, the KDI estimators have comparable performance as the oracle estimator only when $L = 10$.
 This is consistent with the previous discussion on the theoretical results.

-For the SDI method, we use the tensor product of polynomials with degree three as basis functions.
-Figure~\ref{fig: s_m} shows the box-plots of sieve based SGM estimators and SDI estimators with different covariate dimensions and numbers of machines.
+For the SDI method, we use the tensor product of polynomials as basis functions and let $K = \lceil cN^{d/(2d+1)}\rceil$.
+We take the constant $c$ to be $0.5$ when $d=5$ and $0.9$ when $d=15$.
+Figure~\ref{fig: Linear_boxplot_sieve} shows the box-plots of sieve-based SGM estimators and SDI estimators with different covariate dimensions and numbers of machines.